masslight/ottehr/packages/app/README.md

 Other scripts for running locally with an explanation of how they work:

-- `pnpm start` -- Starts the frontend with the `local.env.js` env file.
-The frontend will use your local backend, so make sure it is running.
+- `pnpm start` -- Starts the front end with the `local.env.js` env file.
+The front end will use your local back end, so make sure it is running.
-- `pnpm start:dev` -- Starts the frontend with the `dev.env.js` env file.
-The frontend will point to our development environment on zapEHR.
+- `pnpm start:dev` -- Starts the front end with the `dev.env.js` env file.
+The front end will point to our development environment on zapEHR.
-- `pnpm start:testing` -- Starts the frontend with the `testing.env.js` env file.
-The frontend will point to our testing environment on zapEHR.
+- `pnpm start:testing` -- Starts the front end with the `testing.env.js` env file.
+The front end will point to our testing environment on zapEHR.
-- `pnpm start:staging` -- Starts the frontend with the `testing.env.js` env file.
-The frontend will point to our staging environment on zapEHR.
+- `pnpm start:staging` -- Starts the front end with the `testing.env.js` env file.
+The front end will point to our staging environment on zapEHR.
-- `pnpm start:local-to-zapehr-local` -- Starts the frontend with the `local-to-zapehr-local.env.js` env file.
-The frontend will use your locally running zapEHR platform, so make sure it is running.
+- `pnpm start:local-to-zapehr-local` -- Starts the front end with the `local-to-zapehr-local.env.js` env file.
+The front end will use your locally running zapEHR platform, so make sure it is running.

 ## Deployment